Restoration & Renovation

-The first building completed on the property in 1909 for the Long family’s horses, the Carriage House will be restored and renovated for exhibits, interactives, and media about Loula Long Combs, the American Royal, the Kansas City Stockyards, and the often-untold stories of Kansas City’s equestrian and agricultural history.
+The first building completed on the property in 1909 for the Long family’s horses, the Carriage House will be restored and renovated for exhibits, interactives, and media about Loula Long Combs, Tom Bass, the American Royal, the Kansas City Stockyards, and the often-untold stories of Kansas City’s equestrian and agricultural history.

 These stories will feature the significant impact of rural communities and small towns in Missouri and Kansas on Kansas City’s growth—including migration and immigration stories.
 For example, content may be shared about communities and towns such as Weston, St. Joseph, Arrow Rock, Chillicothe, Macon, Lexington, Joplin, Lindsborg, Hermann, St. James, etc.